 If I am arrested for DUI / OVI, can the officer search me and my vehicle before taking me to the police station?

 Yes.
-After making the arrest, the officer can legally search the person being arrested and his/her vehicle.
+After placing you under arrest, the officer can legally search you and your vehicle.

 Can I exercise my right to remain silent after I have already made a statement?

 Yes.
 If you do choose to make a statement, you can always stop talking at any time.
 Tell the officer: "I exercise my right to remain silent."

 If you have been arrested, tell the officer that you wish to speak with a lawyer.
 This forces the police to stop asking questions that might incriminate you.
 To speak with a DUI / OVI lawyer, call Dimitri Makridis at (330) 394-1587.